FTX's Bankman-Fried charged by US for ‘scheme’ to defraud - KESQ

 AP Business Writer

-The 13-page indictment says that, beginning in 2019, Bankman-Fried devised “a scheme and artifice to defraud” FTX’s customers and investors, diverting their money to pay expenses and debts at his crypto hedge fund, Alameda Research, and to make lavish real estate purchases and large political donations.
+Federal prosecutors say that beginning in 2019 Bankman-Fried devised “a scheme and artifice to defraud” FTX’s customers and investors, diverting their money to pay expenses and debts at his crypto hedge fund, Alameda Research, and to make lavish real estate purchases and large political donations.

 Bankman-Fried was arrested Monday by Bahamian authorities at the request of the U.S. government, which charged him with eight criminal violations, ranging from wire fraud to money laundering to conspiracy to commit fraud.
-He was also charged with making illegal campaign contributions, a notable charge as Bankman-Fried was one of the largest political donors this year.
+Bankman Fried, one of the largest political donors this year, was also charged with making illegal campaign contributions.

+The charges laid out in the 13-page indictment could land Bankman-Fried in jail for decades, carrying maximum penalties of 115 years, according to Nicholas Biase, a spokesperson for U.S. prosecutors.

+Bankman-Fried has fallen hard and fast from the top of the cryptocurrency industry he helped to evangelize.
+FTX filed for bankruptcy on Nov.
+11, when it ran out of money after the cryptocurrency equivalent of a bank run.

+He was worth tens of billions of dollars — at least on paper — and was able to attract celebrities like Tom Brady or former politicians like Tony Blair and Bill Clinton to his conferences at luxury resorts in the Bahamas.
+He was the subject of fawning profiles in media, was considered a prominent advocate for a type of charitable giving known as “effective altruism,” and commanded millions of followers on Twitter.

+But since FTX’s implosion, Bankman-Fried and his company have been likened to other disgraced financiers and companies, such as Bernie Madoff and Enron.

-The indictment is on top of civil charges announced earlier Tuesday by the Securities and Exchange Commission.
-The SEC alleges Bankman-Fried defrauded investors and illegally used their money to buy real estate on behalf of himself and family.
+The criminal indictment against Bankman-Fried and “others” at FTX is on top of civil charges announced Tuesday by the Securities and Exchange Commission and the Commodity Futures Trading Commission.
+The SEC alleges Bankman-Fried defrauded investors and illegally used their money to buy real estate on behalf of himself and his family.

-The maximum potential prison exposure from these charges is 115 years, according to Nicholas Biase, a spokesperson for U.S. prosecutors.

-U.S. authorities will also seek to claw back any of Bankman-Fried’s financial gains from the alleged scheme.
+U.S. authorities said they will try to claw back any of Bankman-Fried’s financial gains from the alleged scheme.
 They are expected to request his extradition to the U.S., although the timing of that request is unclear.

 A lawyer for Bankman-Fried, Mark S. Cohen, said Tuesday he is “reviewing the charges with his legal team and considering all of his legal options.”

-FTX filed for bankruptcy on Nov.
-11, when it ran out of money after the cryptocurrency equivalent of a bank run.
+John Ray III told members of the House Financial Services Committee that the collapse of FTX, resulting in the loss of more than $7 billion, was the culmination of months, or even years, of bad decisions and poor financial controls.

+He added: “This is just plain, old fashion embezzlement, taking money from others and using it for your own purposes.
+This is not sophisticated at all.”

 Since FTX collapsed and before his arrest, Bankman-Fried had been holed up in his Bahamian luxury compound in Nassau.
-He is expected to appear in a Bahamian court Tuesday.
+He was scheduled to appear in a Bahamian court Tuesday.
 The U.S. has not filed an extradition request with the Bahamas, but is expected to do so.

 Bankman-Fried was one of the world’s wealthiest people on paper; at one point his net worth reached $26.5 billion, according to Forbes.
 He was a prominent personality in Washington, donating millions of dollars toward mostly left-leaning political causes and Democratic political campaigns, though he also gave money to Republicans.
 FTX grew to become the second-largest cryptocurrency exchange in the world.

 That all unraveled quickly last month, when reports called into question the strength of FTX’s balance sheet.
-As customers sought to withdraw billions of dollars, FTX could not satisfy all the requests because it apparently had used its customers’ deposits to fund investments at Bankman-Fried’s trading arm, Alameda Research.
+As customers sought to withdraw billions of dollars, FTX could not satisfy the requests: their money was gone.

 “We allege that Sam Bankman-Fried built a house of cards on a foundation of deception while telling investors that it was one of the safest buildings in crypto,” said SEC Chair Gary Gensler.